rihemtrigui/Customer-Support-Bot/README.md

 <img width="607" height="394" alt="Cloudairy project archi" src="https://github.com/user-attachments/assets/0690e5f6-9217-4375-a9b4-b57508a0ec3c" />

 ## Getting Started
-This is a blank project for CDK development with Java.
+This is a project for CDK development with Java.
 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 It is a Maven-based project, so you can open this project with any Maven-compatible Java IDE to build and run tests.

 ### Useful Commands